ErpNetDocs/tech/advanced/custom-attributes/domain-with-property-allowed-values.md

 > [!NOTE]
 >
-> Additional filters **don't** change the domain of the custom property - they simply reduce the range with allowed values. <br>
+> Additional filters **don't** change the domain of the custom property - they simply reduce the range with allowed values.
-> It's also possible for future procedures or rules to be added, but they **won’t** change the domain of the custom properties, either. <br>
+> It's also possible for future procedures or rules to be added, but they **won’t** change the domain of the custom properties, either.
 > From a programming perspective, the domain of allowed values could be defined as a **custom property type**.

 **Example 2:**